hbctraining/Peak_analysis_workshop/lessons/05_diffbind_analysis.md

 From the heatmap, we observe that the replicates cluster together, as expected.
 Although there is variability between the replicates, the largest differences are between the two conditions (WT and cKO).

 ### Differential binding affinity analysis
-The core functionality of DiffBind is its ability to identify differentially bound sites; binding sites that exhibit statistically significant differences in binding affinity between sample groups.
+The core functionality of DiffBind is its ability to identify differentially bound sites: binding sites that exhibit statistically significant differences in binding affinity between sample groups.
 There are two tools that are used to find statisticaly different sites, DESeq2 and edgeR.
 By default DESeq2 is set with input substraction and library-size normalization automatically in its pipeline.
 Each tool assigns a p-value and FDR to candidate binding sites, indicating confidence in their differential binding status.

-Before running the differential binding analysis, we need to **define the contrast**; i.e. the groups of samples to be compared.
+Before running the differential binding analysis, we need to **define the contrast**; i.e., the groups of samples to be compared.
 In this example, the factor of interest is **Condition** (WT vs cKO).
 Contrasts are set using the `dba.contrast()` function, as follows:

 ```{r}
 # Set contrasts